DinGo21/libft/README.md

-# libft
+# ft_printf

-My own library containing functions from the standard C library, plus some extra additions.
+My recreation of the printf function.